2019 Update: We've updated to include our new Halloween sweaters as a work outfit idea.

 - DO fully immerse yourself in character.
 Learn catchphrases and backstories to really sell the persona!

 - DON’T be afraid to take chances.
-Pun costumes, pop culture references, and anything else that will showcase your cleverness is completely encouraged.
+Pun costumes, pop culture references, and anything else that will showcase your cleverness are completely encouraged.

-Tell us: Does your office do a Halloween party?
+Tell us: Does your office encourage Halloween costumes for work?
 What is your work-appropriate costume go-to?
 Do you love celebrating at the office, or not so much?
 Comment below with your favorite pictures and be sure to check out more of our casual costume apparel!